SalatielSauer/SauerWebUI/README.md

 	Sets the display name for the monster.

 - ### `monstermodel <modelpath>`
-	Model model used when rendering the monster.
+	Model used when rendering the monster.

 - ### `monstervwep <modelpath>`
 	Optional weapon model attached for third person view.